By: Jae Superior

 Our fathers didn’t know it.

-And too many Black men were trained to run from vulnerability like it’s a threat.
+And our boys?
+They never brought it up.
+Why?
+Because eroticism demands vulnerability, and too many Black men were trained to run from vulnerability like it’s the enemy.

 But here’s the truth: